deckhouse/deckhouse/docs/documentation/pages/module-development/BUILD.md

 You can also modify the workflow, use your own container registry, and design a more complex build and publish process (e.g., use separate container registries for development and production).

 {% alert level="warning" %}
-When developing **multiple modules** and publishing them to GitHub Packages, you should use a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) from the account.
+When developing **multiple modules** and publishing them to GitHub Packages, you should use your account's [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-**Do not use** `GITHUB_TOKEN` in GitHub Workflows to avoid access rights issues when uploading images.
-This happens because the final release images are stored at `ghcr.io/<OWNER>/modules/`, belonging to the first created repository.
+**Do not use** `GITHUB_TOKEN` in GitHub Workflows.
+This way, you can avoid access rights issues when uploading images, as the final release images are stored at `ghcr.io/<OWNER>/modules/` — the address that belongs to the first repository created.

-Example of adapting a [module template](https://github.com/deckhouse/modules-template/) for using a PAT:
+Here is how you can adapt a [module template](https://github.com/deckhouse/modules-template/) to use a PAT:
 - On the _Settings -> Secrets and variables -> Actions_ page create a Secret named `TOKEN` containing a PAT.
-- Replace the `GITHUB_TOKEN` variable with `TOKEN` at `.github/workflows/`:
+- Replace the `GITHUB_TOKEN` variable with `TOKEN` in `.github/workflows/`:

     ```shell
     cd <REPO>